jreisinger/gokatas/README.md

 ## Why

-Go katas is meant to be useful for folks trying to learn to program in Go and/or for those who don't get to program every day but still want to keep their skills fresh (e.g. sysadmins, devops or security people).
-Go katas can also be used as a copy/paste reference.
+I've been learning to program in Go.
+I work in the sysadmin/devops and security areas so I usually don't get to program every day.
+But I still want to keep my skills fresh.
+Maybe even improve them.
+I use gokatas as one of the ways to achieve this.
+I also sometimes use it as a copy/paste reference.

 ## How